kshitij98/os-shell/README.md

 ### parser.c

 Reading and parsing of entered commands are handled through the functions of these files.

 * `string_tokenizer` : breaks the string into tokens, recognising any escape sequences present.
 * `line_read` : reads the input line returns a pointer to the read line.
 * `echo_parser` : since echo needs to handle things differently than other commands we made a separate parser for it.
 * `get_flags` : this function can be used to retrieve passed flags to the commands.
+* `setDescriptor` : this function replaces the I/O file descriptors with the provided descriptors.
+* `setFileDescriptors` : this function sets the file descriptors for a command with multiple I/O redirections and returns the command as a string.

 ### prompt.c